TULiberalArts/Psychology/pages/home.md

   analysis, and experimental design.
 Advanced courses introduce students to the cutting edge of psychological research on mental disorders and treatments, learning and memory, social development, and many other topics.
 feature: true
+feature-title:
+feature-body: >-
-feature-title: The Psychology curriculum includes foundational courses that cover a breadth of content, ranging from the biological bases of cognition and behavior to sociocultural influences on human interactions.
+  The Psychology curriculum includes foundational courses that cover a breadth of content, ranging from the biological bases of cognition and behavior to sociocultural influences on human interactions.
-feature-body:
 feature-image: media/Psych hero.png
 published: true
 ---